cgeo/cgeo/main/project/eclipse installation/readme.txt

 This setup is intended to be used with Eclipse Neon or better only.
 Do not use older versions.

 Download the Eclipse Neon installer from eclipse.org.
+It depends on your current operating system, therefore we cannot give a direct link.
 Start it and switch to the advanced mode using the menu on the top right.
 Confirm the question about placing the installer in a permanent location, otherwise your settings cannot be stored.